sraddepalli/sraddepalli/README.md

 • Having 16 years of professional experience in IT with Masters education (MCA) in Computer Science.

-• Working as **Solutions Architect - Cloud, DevOps, Security, Data, Prompt Engineering & Generative AI**.
+• Working as **Technical Architect / Transformation Manager - Cloud, DevOps, Security, Data & AI**.

 • Helping customers with advisory and delivery services for Cloud Migration engagements.
 Handling multiple projects delivery as part of Platform Engineering m.